 Communication strategy: Talking to the Golden Child about drinking is less tricky, because they will switch into Student of the Week mode and lap it all up.
 But you need to ensure they are really listening and thinking, and not just saying what you want them to say.

 So ask them lots of open-ended questions.
 What would you do if someone offered you a drink?
-Have you been drinking at parties?
 Have you ever felt pressure to drink when you haven’t wanted to?
 Keep things light and general.
 And don’t forget to praise them afterwards.

 The final category is the ‘you never know what you will encounter’ variety.
 Pleasant and agreeable one moment, this teen can suddenly become The Mute.
 In fact, they can display elements of all other categories in any one day.
 A bit like The Divergent of teens, they master all and can tanty it up with the best of the Drama Queens, or push you to the edge with their rebellious streak, only to happily end the day as The Golden Child once more.
 It’s exhausting, but it does keep you on your toes.